nodejs/node/doc/api/dns.md

   * `hostname` {string} e.g. `example.com`
   * `service` {string} e.g. `http`

-Resolves the given `address` and `port` into a host name and service using the operating system's underlying `getnameinfo` implementation.
+Resolves the given `address` and `port` into a hostname and service using the operating system's underlying `getnameinfo` implementation.

 If `address` is not a valid IP address, a `TypeError` will be thrown.